9:00-12:30am Group Technical Direction each day with Video Review

 Monday – Bring a Friend for Free Day

 If your child wants to bring a friend, Monday is the day to do it.
-Please let us know by Friday 12:00 noon the week prior so we can organize.
+Please let us know by Saturday at 3:00 the week prior so we can organize.
 We would need the friend's name, Date of Birth, mother or father's name and a parent cell phone number and email.
 If the child joins for the week, you and the guest will be given a $50 credit.

-During the first day of camp, families should report to the trailer, located above the courts, to verify that all necessary health and permission forms have been submitted for camp.
+During each day of camp, campers should report to the trailer, located above the courts.

 Private lessons with Video emailed to camper are included with your camp tuition.
 You will receive a email informing you of the day and time of your private lesson the weekend prior to your scheduled camp arrival.
-If you would like to add and additional private lesson, you can schedule a private lesson through the DVTA office at a reduced rate of $80/hr; normally $118
+If you would like to add an additional private lesson, you can schedule a private lesson through the DVTA office at a reduced rate of $90/hr; normally $124

 With no more than a 4:1 student/pro ratio in Tournament Training and 5:1 for Intermediate to Varsity tennis, players are organized onto separate courts according to their ability and age.
 Once on the appropriate court, players run technique and speed training drills followed by an on-court video review of the morning session.